1 - Rules

 4. Penalty kick contest according to FIFA rules.

-- 1.5.1 - In categories, the two (2) best teams in each group will advance to Playoff A. The third and fourth position in the group will advance to the Playoff B. The rest are eliminated.
+- 1.5.1 - In category A, the two (2) best teams in each group and the best team in the third position will advance to Playoff A. The other thirds and fourth position in the group will advance to the Playoff B. The rest are eliminated.
+In the rest of categories, the two (2) best teams in each group will advance to Playoff A. The third and fourth position in the group will advance to the Playoff B. The rest are eliminated.

-- 1.5.2 - This point may be adapted prior the tournament according to the final number of teams per group per category.
+- 1.5.2 – The previous point may be adapted prior the tournament according to the final number of teams per group per category.

 - 1.6 - All Playoff matches will be decided by the IberCup system, i.e. by direct elimination.

 - 1.7 - A draw in the playoff will be decided by penalty kicks according to FIFA rules.

 - 1.8 - In case a team is disqualified or quicks during the group stage, all the results will be modified to 0-3 in favor of the opponent.

 - 1.9 - In case a team is disqualified or quicks during the playoff stage, the next best qualify team of the same group will take his place.